yulo-dev/yulo-dev/README.md

 - M.S. in Electrical & Computer Engineering @ UW
 - 5+ years in backend & clinical data automation
-- Now focused on SWE internships and applied AI tooling
+- Now focused on SWE internships and applied AI tooling, with a track record of empathetic communication and cross-functional collaboration.
 <br>

 🫶 **Open to collaboration**

-    I'm currently open to 2026 software engineering internship opportunities — particularly in full-stack, backend, or platform engineering roles.
+    I'm currently open to 2026 software engineering internship opportunities — particularly in AI-powered full-stack, backend, or platform engineering roles.

     If you're hiring for full-stack, backend, or cloud roles, feel free to reach out!
 <br>